-Peter Zigich has come up with an interesting modular concept for Apple’s MacPro system, allowing users to modify, upgrade and customise systems to their exact requirements and budgets.
+Peter Zigich has come up with an interesting modular concept for Apple’s MacPro system, allowing users to modify, upgrade, and customize systems to their exact requirements and budgets.

-Unfortunately due to it being a concept at the current time don’t expect to see the system in Apple store before the holiday season.
-For more information jump over to the iPack3D website.
+Unfortunately, due to it being a concept at the current time, don’t expect to see the system in Apple stores before the holiday season.
+However, the idea has sparked considerable interest and discussion within the tech community, and it could influence future designs of not only Apple’s products but also those of other manufacturers.

 Source: iPack3D